 What is alcohol inpatient rehab?

 Alcohol inpatient rehab is a residential programme—clients can check in through a fully equipped rehab clinic to work through the entire rehabilitation process.
 Clients can live in rehab, recover in rehab, and make the most of rehab by completing a structured programme.
+In the US there is a practice known as forced rehab, where people with addiction can be forced to attend a rehab centre.
+This is not available in the UK however.

 The average inpatient rehab programme is organised over a 28-day timescale.
 Across four weeks, the entire rehabilitation process can be experienced, offering a targeted and progressive approach.
 The process will be filled with treatment and therapy sessions, activities, and day-to-day tasks.